Traditional Biltong Recipes

 - One teaspoon bicarbonate of soda

-- Cut the meat with the grain into 5cm thick strips.
+- Take the cuts of beef and cut the meat with the grain into 5cm thick strips.
 Put all the silverside meat into a clean bowl and pour the vinegar and Worcestershire sauce over the meat, mix well covering all the meat.

-- In a pestle and mortar mix the coriander and pepper together
+- In a pestle and mortar mix the coriander seeds and pepper together

-- Take the meat out the bowl of vinegar and Worcestershire sauce, Add the meat to a container cover both sides of the meat with the spices, salt and sugar
+- Take the meat out the bowl of cider vinegar and Worcestershire sauce, Add the meat to a container cover both sides of the meat with the spices, crushed coriander , salt and brown sugar

 - Leave it for 6 hours to rest in the bowl